 Question Information What construction methods will be used?
-Directional boring.
-Does the project require a new right-of-way not currently in the ownership of the utility?
-If new ROW will occur, please provide a description of the property to be acquired (existing condition and land use).
-No new right-of-way or easement needed.
-Any acquisition of new right of way or easement would adhere to the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970.
+(Check Directional boring; Cut and cover all methods to be used) (trenching) Does the project require a new right-of-way not currently in the ownership of the utility?
+If new ROW will occur, please provide a description of the property to be acquired (existing condition and land use) and a map depicting the property to be acquired.
+No new right-of-way or easement needed How many linear feet of pipe will be replaced or repaired?
+12,300.00 linear feet